Panamanian Steam merchant

 |Route||London - Bermuda (12 Feb) - Philadelphia|

-At 15.56 hours on 16 Feb, 1942, the unescorted Ramapo (Master Johan Ozn Lorentzen) was hit amidships by one torpedo from U-108, broke in two and sank after 11 minutes west of Bermuda.
-The U-boat surfaced and questioned 34 men in lifeboats, however the survivors were never found.
+At 15.56 hours on 16 February 1942 the unescorted Ramapo (Master Johan Magnus Ørn Lorentzen) was hit on port side amidships by one G7e torpedo from U-108, broke in two after a boiler explosion and sank 11 minutes later about 180 miles north of Bermuda.
+The U-boat surfaced and questioned 34 men in lifeboats, but the survivors were never found.
+The master, 37 crew members and two gunners were lost.

 If you can help us with any additional information on this vessel then please contact us.